Joshua Frankel

 Exhibition

-A selection of drawings, GIFs and videos from this body of work were presented in a solo exhibition by Standard Space, a boundary pushing gallery in Sharon, CT, in 2021.
+A selection of drawings and videos from this body of work were presented in a solo exhibition by Standard Space, a boundary pushing gallery in the Hudson Valley, in 2021.
 At the opening composer Missy Mazzoli performed and the film was screened—both with quadraphonic sound, designed by sound artist Ben Manley.

 Photo by Théodore Coulombe